lmhale/news-fix/README.md

  ### Frontend routes
   `loginorsignup` - renders a landing page with a form for signing up or logging in.
 Form state is handled by Formik

-`/` - the home route renders the life news feed which is pulled in from the [News API](https://newsapi.org/docs)
+`/` - the home route renders the live news feed which is pulled in from the [News API](https://newsapi.org/docs)

  `favorties` - renders a page populated with a logged in users favorires pulled in from a backend API call.